naszam/online-marketplace/design_pattern_decisions.md

 Implemented using **require()** to check for conditions required for execution at the beginning of the function body to throw an exeption if the condition is not met.

-This allow to reduce unnecessary code execution in the event that an exception will be thown.
+This allow to reduce unnecessary code execution in the event that an exception would be thown.

 Also used inside modifiers and opted for multiple requires instead of a single one with boolean logic (&&) to improve readibility.